Elaine-Yuetong/W1_model/DEBT_TO_EQUITY.md

 ### Formula

-**Extraction note:** All inputs for this metric are already extracted as part of the Leverage metric (Total Debt) and are available from the balance sheet (Shareholders' Equity).
+**Extraction note:** See LEVERAGE.md → Section "Formula" → Formula 1 XBRL Tags table and Section "Extraction Fallback Logic" → Inputs 1–3 — reuse all stored Total Debt values; no re-extraction required. and are available from the balance sheet (Shareholders' Equity).
 No additional XBRL queries are required beyond what Leverage extraction already captures.
 This section documents only what is incremental.

 ```
 Debt-to-Equity Ratio = Total Debt / Shareholders' Equity